Steven Kwan Preview, Player Props: Guardians vs. Angels

 Steven Kwan At The Plate

-- Kwan has picked up an RBI in 24.8% of his games this year, with more than one RBI in 6.6% of his games.
-He has also driven in three or more runs in three contests.
+- Kwan has had an RBI in 35 games this year (25.4%), including nine multi-RBI outings (6.5%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 66 of 137 games this year, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.